sarmadiali98/ReLico/README.md

 Use the smart-home directory to reproduce or inspect the hardware-backed example with:

-- ESP32 firmware
+- ESP32 firmware,
-- PlatformIO upload/monitor
+- PlatformIO upload/monitor,
-- Python serial bridge
+- Python serial bridge,
-- hardware-adapted LF program
+- hardware-adapted LF program,
-- hardware-free replay script
+- hardware-free replay script,
-- recorded event/property logs
+- recorded event/property logs.

 Live ESP32 reproduction is optional for artifact review.
 The replay script and included logs are sufficient to inspect the event and property markers reported in the paper.